-Besides the four manuscripts mentioned, there are four others of equal importance for the reconstruction of the original form of the letters of Paul.
-All four manuscripts contain no other New Testament writings than the letters of Paul.
-Three of them are related to each other; the fourth one is a papyrus book, the oldest known edition of the letters of Paul.
-Codex Boernerianus (G 012) Codex Boernerianus (G 012) is a bilingual edition and very probably was produced in the monastery of St. Gallen, Switzerland, during the second half of the ninth century.
+Apart from the four manuscripts mentioned, there are four others of equal importance for the reconstruction of the original form of the letters of Paul.
+All four manuscripts contain no New Testament writings other than the letters of Paul.
+Three of them are related to each other; the fourth is a papyrus book, the oldest known edition of the letters of Paul.

+Codex Boernerianus (G 012).
+Codex Boernerianus (G 012) is a bilingual edition and very probably was produced in the monastery of St. Gallen, Switzerland, during the second half of the ninth century.
 The Latin translation of the Greek text was written between the lines by an Irish monk.
 It is kept today at the Sächsische Landesbibliothek in Dresden, Germany.
-Codex Boernerianus (G 012).